Artsplendr/CRAG-Implementation-with-LangGraph/README.md

 The goal of this project is to experiment with CRAG implementation, described in the blog "Corrective RAG (CRAG) Implementation With LangGraph" by Ryan Ong / Datacamp.

+If zou find this repositorz useful for zou, drop it a ⭐:)!

 ## References

 1. “Corrective Retrieval Augmented Generation” by Shi-Qi Yan, Jia-Chen Gu, Yun Zhu, and Zhen-Hua Ling, published on January 29, 2024 and available at the following [link.](https://arxiv.org/abs/2401.15884?utm_source=chatgpt.com)